 What are tree nuts?
 Tree nuts are nutritionally dense morsels that come in compact packages.
 These nuts are so nutritious, in fact, that they make an ideal food.

-Studies have shown promising results in relation to consumption of tree nuts and reduced risk factors for diabetes, cancer, heart disease, gallstones, and weight control.
+Studies have shown promising results in relation to the consumption of tree nuts and reduced risk factors for diabetes, cancer, heart disease, gallstones, and weight control.

 Researchers point to a plant-based diet as one that supports human health.
 Consuming a diet that includes mixed nuts is a step in the right direction.

 Tree nuts contain bioactive nutrients that affect cardiovascular and metabolic health significantly.
 Regular use of nuts can help regulate body weight.
-Diets that include whole unprocessed foods such as organic nuts can be an important step in protecting against the disease process.
+Diets that include whole, unprocessed foods such as organic nuts can be an important step in protecting against the disease process.

 Almonds: Almond research points to the role that almonds play in relation to colon cancer.
-Antioxidant polyphenols, vitamin E, and dietary fiber found in almonds may help in prevention of colon cancer.
+Antioxidant polyphenols, vitamin E, and dietary fiber found in almonds may help in the prevention of colon cancer.
 Nine clinical trials have demonstrated that almonds can lower cholesterol.
 The National Heart, Blood, and Lung Institute has suggested replacing saturated fat with unsaturated fat, such as monounsaturated fat found in almonds.

-Brazil Nuts: Brazil nuts are a superior source of selenium, a mineral and antioxidant that may prevent heart disease.
+Brazil Nuts: Brazil nuts are a superior source of selenium, a mineral, and antioxidant that may prevent heart disease.
 Brazil nut protein contains all the amino acids that are required, making them particularly suitable for vegetarian diets.
 Just a couple of Brazil nuts can provide the body with the daily requirement.

 Cashews: Cashews provide magnesium, which is important for strong bones.
 Cashews contain copper that can protect against osteoporosis and joint problems.